 Photo © Manvi Shrimal

-Dayita Nereyeth (she/her) is a co-founder of 206 Dance Collective, senior editor for The Clean Copy, and an Alexander Technique teacher.
-She received a BA in Dance and Psychology from Mount Holyoke College in 2015.
-In 2022 she became an advanced professional member of the Chartered Institute of Editing and Proofreading (CIEP), UK.
+Dayita Nereyeth (she/her) is an independent artist, editor, and facilitator.
+She holds a BA in Dance and Psychology from Mount Holyoke College.
+Dayita is an advanced professional member of the Chartered Institute of Editing and Proofreading (CIEP), UK, and a teaching member of Alexander Technique International (ATI).

-Dayita has collaborated with Ellen Oliver, Poorna Swami, Margaret Wiss, Anishaa Tavag, Joshua Sailo, Bharavi, Dara Hankins, Mario Schenker, and Ainesh Madan, among others.
-In addition to her in-person interactions, Dayita has pursued cross-continental art-making processes since 2017.
-Dayita has performed in work by Merce Cunningham (50 Looks, TV Rerun, and Squaregame), Sasha Waltz & Guests (In C), Claudia Lavista and Omar Carrum (Full and Empty), Tong Wang (In the Reflection), Charles Flachs (Homage to M), Billbob Brown (Judgments), Yana Lewis (Belle and the Beast), Sarah Locar (Heimatlos), Mirra (iFace), Diya Naidu (Rorschach Touch), Pat Catterson (Project 114), Poorna Swami and Marcel Zaes (The Long and Short of It), Vinod Ravindran (On Living with the World), and Veena Basavarajiah, among others.
+As a performer and creator, Dayita is informed and inspired by improvisational techniques, ballet, and Cunningham.
+She is interested in the idea of performance as being, and is invested in finding connections which manifest as easy precision and expansive presence.
+In her ongoing movement investigations, Dayita balances simplicity with lightness and play.
+She enjoys and prioritises collaborations with friends, both locally and across continents.
+Dayita has collaborated with Ellen Oliver, Poorna Swami, Margaret Wiss, Anishaa Tavag, Joshua Sailo, Bharavi, Abhaydev Praful, Dara Hankins, Mario Schenker, and Ainesh Madan.
+She has presented her work in India and internationally.
+Dayita has performed in work by Merce Cunningham (50 Looks, TV Rerun, and Squaregame), Peggy Baker (Yang), Sasha Waltz (In C), Claudia Lavista and Omar Carrum (Full and Empty), Tong Wang (In the Reflection), Charles Flachs (Homage to M), Billbob Brown (Judgments), Yana Lewis (Belle and the Beast), Sarah Locar (Heimatlos), Mirra (iFace), Diya Naidu (Rorschach Touch), Pat Catterson (Project 114), Poorna Swami and Marcel Zaes (The Long and Short of It), Vinod Ravindran (On Living with the World), Robert Lisek (SUPERPOSITION), Veena Basavarajiah, and Joshua Sailo (Folk It!).
 From 2007 to 2011, Dayita was a member of the Yana Lewis Dance Company, which toured India and Switzerland.
+She is a co-founding member of 206 Dance Collective.

 Passionate about other aspects of artistry, Dayita has worked extensively in stagecraft, at the American Dance Festival (USA) and Dixon Place (USA), and in coordination at Shoonya – Centre for Art and Somatic Practices (India).
 She has also conducted research on how dancers learn and remember movement and on the representation of movement in thought at the Memory for Movement/Day Cognition Lab at Duke University (USA) and American Dance Festival, and for her honours thesis, The Moving Mind: An Exploration of Dance and Imagery, at Mount Holyoke College (USA).